 data <- read.csv (text = download)

-R is also capable of handling more complicated data requests.
-The next step up from processing CSV files involves using readLines and the RCurl and XML libraries to handle more complicated import operations.
+R can also handle more complicated data type requests.
+The next step up from processing CSV files is to use readLines and the RCurl and XML libraries to handle more complicated import operations .
 This gives you some capacity to parse and reshape the contents of the web page you are scraping.
-We also have an article covering JSON based web scraping options.
+We also have an article covering JSON based web scraping options .

 And finally, if you’re still looking for a project – here are some web scraping project ideas.